You are here

-This display contains library information on photography, film editing, and other helpful resources to help UMD students enter the My Beautiful Library Photo & Film Contest.
+This display contains library information on photography, film editing, and other helpful resources for UMD students interested in developing their visual art skills.

-Photographs and films entered must depict some part of the Kathryn A. Martin Library.
+The deadline for entry was March 30.
+Photographs and films entered depict some part of the Kathryn A. Martin Library.
 Prizes totaling $500 will be awarded in five categories.

-- Getting Collaborative in a Group Study Room – must include students using a library study room
+- Get Collaborative in a Group Study Room

-Best in Show: $50 UMD Stores gift card
+Best in Show — $50 UMD Stores gift card and glass plaque

 A Presidential Campaign, 1984